isomerpages/nlb-exhibitions/_punggolstoriescredits/1a-punggolstories-credits-wtm.md

         </div>
         <div class="col is-two-thirds">
             <p>Artist's impression of the fishing village at Kangkar, 2020<br>
-                From Shawn Seah, <em>My Father's Kampung: A History Of Aukang And Punggol</em>
+                From <em>My Father's Kampung: A History Of Aukang And Punggol</em> by Shawn Seah
             </p>
         </div>
     </div>